 OTTAWA - After more than five years as the leader of minority government, Prime Minister Stephen Harper finally lost the confidence of the House of Commons on Friday and will ask Gov. Gen. David Johnston Saturday morning to dissolve Parliament for a general election widely expected to be held on May 2.

-No prime minister of a minority government in Canada's history went as long as Harper without losing a vote of confidence.
+No prime minister of a minority government in Canada's history went as long as Harper without losing a vote of confidence."The vote today, which obviously disappoints me, will, I suspect, disappoint most Canadians," Harper told reporters shortly after his government fell.

 "Mr. Ignatieff and his coalition partners in the NDP and Bloc Quebecois made abundantly clear that they had already decided they wanted to force an election instead -- Canada's fourth election in seven years, an election Canadians had told them clearly that they do not want."